spacegangster/f-empower/README.md

 - sort         : (arr), (criterion {string, function}, arr) sorts items in array
 - take         : (x, arr) takes first x items from array
 - unshift      : (arr, item)
+- union        : (set_arr1, set_arr2) - returns a new array that has all items from the first array, plus items from the second array, that are not in the former one

 ### Function
 - apply        : (fn, args...) applies arguments to function